 - Contact the APDA Vermont Chapter via the email address or phone number listed on this brochure. - Have the physician who cares for the person with PD send a note confirming the diagnosis of PD and the need for respite care. - Contact a local home care agency or adult day program to arrange care.
-We are happy to provide a list but we cannot make recommendations. - Two vouchers are issued, each for 4 hours of respite care.
-Care does NOT need to be provided in 4 hour increments.
+We are happy to provide a list but we cannot make recommendations. - A voucher is provided for 8 hours of respite care.
+Care can be provided in any increment.
 We will send the vouchers directly to your provider of choice. - The agency will then submit an invoice to us for payment along with the signed vouchers. - The maximum number of hours allowed for payment is 8 per month.